How to Fill out Your Medical School Application - AAMC AMCAS

 You can choose the “Summer School Only” or AMCAS “Study Abroad Program” options for short-term programs.
 The latter option only applies if you were in a program through a school that was not affiliated with a foreign school.

-For dual enrollments at one school, such as joint undergraduate-graduate education, create separate entries for each of them and use separate transcripts.
+For dual enrollments at one school, such as joint undergraduate-graduate education, create separate entries for each and use separate transcripts.
 Any U.S. or Canadian-sponsored study abroad program also gets a separate AMCAS study abroad entry.

 You will enter the degree(s) you earned where applicable for each school and their associated major or minor subjects.
 Be aware that if you change the details or delete a school, AMCAS will delete all the associated information.